 Current Registered Nurse (RN) licensure.
 BSN degree required.
 Master’s degree in nursing education preferred.
 Experience with simulation education preferred.
 Certified Healthcare Simulation Educator (CHSE) preferred.
 If not CHSE certified, expectation of CHSE certification within two years of hire.

-Experience: 1-3 years of simulation experience, as well as experience in clinical care and education is preferred.
-Experience in Basic Life Support is preferred.
+Experience: 1-3 years of simulation experience preferred.
+Previous experience in clinical care and education is preferred.
+Experience in Basic Life Support, Advanced Cardiac Life Support and Advanced Trauma Life Support is preferred.

 Skills and Attributes: Knowledge of INACSL standards, patient simulation services and instructional technologies.
 Knowledge of principles and methods of adult education.
 Computer proficiency in PC and Mac-based software applications: MS Word and PowerPoint.
 Strong organizational, analytical, and problem solving skills.
 Excellent communication (verbal and written) and interpersonal skills.
 Self-motivated and willing to learn new skills.
 Ability to work under pressure and reliably meets deadlines.
 Ability to prioritize work demands and work with minimal supervision.
 Ability to coordinate training assignments, tasks, and schedules.
 Ability to assess situations and adapt to a highly dynamic environment.
 Ability to work evening/weekends.
 Work requires occasional heavy lifting and use of specialized medical equipment.